128technology/docs/docs/cc_fips_sec_firewall_filtering.md

 sidebar_label: Customizable Firewall Rules and Filters
 ---

 As part of the security hardening and certification process, the SSR has implemented the following firewall features to provide a more secure platform for network traffic.
-Steps for configuration from both the GUI and the PCLI are provided.

 #### Revision History